 “Oh, did you now?” said Logan.
 “Let’s see what they’re saying about the movie!”

 “Do they like it?” said Dicky.
-“Please tell me they liked the movie!”
+“Please tell me that they liked the movie!”

 “Because wasn’t that our job?” said Dicky.

 “Yes, that was our job,” said Logan.
-“To get rid of Harry Potter and make it so that no one would ever want to have anything to do with the books or the movie ever again.
-I always knew that the plan would work before we even got started.”
+“To get rid of Harry Potter and make it so that no one would want to have anything to do with the books or the movie ever again.
+I always knew the plan would work before we got started.”

 “Yeah,” said Logan.
 “I can’t wait to rub her face in my success.
 Guess it goes to show you that magic alone cannot sell a story.”

 “You’re right, Logan,” said Andrea.
-“Magic doesn’t sell a story; a good plot line and good characters does.
+“Magic doesn’t sell a story; a good plot and good characters does.
 Hopefully, J.K.
-Rowling will learn that lesson from Suzette Mullen soon.”
+Rowling will have learned that lesson from Suzette Mullen soon.”